Appropriate Behavior: Reception

-Review aggregator Rotten Tomatoes reports a 95% approval rating based on 62 reviews, with an average rating of 7.2/10.
-The website's critics consensus reads: "Warm, funny, and quietly profound, Appropriate Behavior serves as a thoroughly compelling calling card for writer, director, and star Desiree Akhavan."
-On Metacritic, which assigns a weighted mean rating out of 100 reviews from film critics, the film holds an average score of '73', based on 19 reviews, indicating a 'generally favorable' response.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 62 reviews, with an average rating of 7.2/10.
+The website's critics consensus reads, "Warm, funny, and quietly profound, Appropriate Behavior serves as a thoroughly compelling calling card for writer, director, and star Desiree Akhavan."
+On Metacritic, which assigns a weighted mean rating out of 100 reviews from film critics, the film holds an average score of 73, based on 19 reviews, indicating "generally favorable" reviews.

 David Rooney in his review for The Hollywood Reporter praised the film by saying that "The promise of fresh cultural perspectives gives way to a more amorphous slice of contemporary romantic angst comedy."
 Ryan Gilbey wrote in the New Statesman that Akhavan is "a whiz (sic) at writing characters whose life seems to extend beyond their brief screentime."
 Katie Walsh of Indiewire gave the film a grade of B+, saying that "Funny, unique, and entirely inappropriate, Appropriate Behavior is a supremely satisfying and irreverent take on the New York rom-com."